-The Stone Center Counseling Service at Wellesley College administers a clinical training program that offers several learning opportunities for advanced clinical practice.
+The Stone Center Counseling Service at Wellesley College administers a Clinical Training Program that offers several learning opportunities for advanced clinical practice

 The Counseling Service is committed to the promotion of student psychological growth.
 We approach this from a belief that one's development is influenced by both personal history and by the larger social environment.
 Through counseling work with students and collaboration with the larger college community, our goal is to foster a social and academic milieu that is enriching and supportive for students.
 The services provided include individual counseling, a wide range of groups and workshops, and training and consultation to students, staff and faculty.
-Counseling Service are made available to all students without charge.
+Counseling Services are made available to all students without charge.
 Special emphasis is placed on multicultural awareness and training by a staff that is diverse in race, ethnicity and sexual orientation.
 The Counseling Service is part of the Division of Student Life at Wellesley College.

 The theoretical orientation of the Counseling Service is informed by the Relational/Cultural model, developed by Jean Baker Miller and her colleagues.
 This model focuses on growth-fostering relationships as a central human necessity and relational disconnections as a fundamental source of psychological problems.
 It further holds that human development and relationships are always constructed within a cultural context.
 Other theories are also drawn upon in the clinical work with students.
 The Counseling Service formulates an understanding of students' needs based on concepts of women's psychological development within a social/cultural framework.
 Empathy, mutuality, relational awareness and authenticity are seen as central elements in clinical practice.